H51T:

 Emad Hasan, SUNY at Binghamton, HyDROS (University of Oklahoma), Binghamton, United States, Pierre Kirstetter, University of Oklahoma Norman Campus, Norman, United States, Ke Zhang, University of Oklahoma Norman Campus, Norman, OK, United States and Yang Hong, University of Oklahoma, Norman, OK, United States

-Rosemary J Knight1, Christina R Buck2, Jingyi Chen3, Paul Gosselin2, Hossein Hashemi4, Venkataraman (Venkat) Lakshmi5, Willem Schreuder6, Mary Scruggs7, Ryan Smith8, Mike Sullivan9 and Howard A Zebker10, (1)Stanford University, Department of Geophysics, Stanford, United States, (2)Butte County Department of Water and Resource Conservation, Oroville, CA, United States, (3)The University of Texas at Austin, Aerospace Engineering & Engineering Mechanics, Austin, United States, (4)Stanford University, Stanford, CA, United States, (5)University of Virginia, Civil and Environmental Engineering, Charlottesville, VA, United States, (6)Principia Mathematica, Lakewood, United States, (7)California Department of Water Resources, Sacramento, CA, United States, (8)Missouri University of Science and Technology, Geosciences and Geological and Petroleum Engineering, Rolla, United States, (9)Colorado Division of Water Resources, Denver, CO, United States, (10)Stanford University, Geophysics, Stanford, CA, United States
+Rosemary J Knight1, Christina R Buck2, Jingyi Chen3, Paul Gosselin2, Hossein Hashemi4, Venkataraman (Venkat) Lakshmi5, Willem Schreuder6, Mary Scruggs7, Ryan Smith8, Mike Sullivan9 and Howard A Zebker10, (1)Stanford University, Department of Geophysics, Stanford, CA, United States, (2)Butte County Department of Water and Resource Conservation, Oroville, CA, United States, (3)The University of Texas at Austin, Aerospace Engineering & Engineering Mechanics, Austin, United States, (4)Stanford University, Stanford, CA, United States, (5)University of Virginia, Department of Civil and Environmental Engineering, Charlottesville, United States, (6)Principia Mathematica, Lakewood, United States, (7)California Department of Water Resources, Sacramento, CA, United States, (8)Missouri University of Science and Technology, Geosciences and Geological and Petroleum Engineering, Rolla, United States, (9)Colorado Division of Water Resources, Denver, CO, United States, (10)Stanford University, Geophysics, Stanford, CA, United States

 See more of: Hydrology